 LCD and Viewfinder

-For those of you who loves shooting self portraits or group photos, Nikon D5300 will make your life easier with its Selfie friendly
+For those of you who loves shooting selfies, self or group photos, Nikon D5300 will make your life easier with its Selfie friendly

 D5300 has a built-in Optical (pentamirror) viewfinder.
 The viewfinder has a coverage of 95% and a magnification ratio of 0.55x.
 95% coverage means that what you see in your viewfinder while shooting will slightly be different from the actual image.